adiblake/content-ops-starter/content/pages/about.md

         justifyContent: center
   - type: GenericSection
     subtitle: My Story
-    text: >
+    text: >+
-      I've always been interested in how design can help people live better lives.

-      Working as a graphic designer for half a decade and now as a mechanical engineer in medical device product development, I've had the privilege of applying my design skills to address real-world problems.
+      Working as a graphic designer for several years, I happened onto a TED Talk given by the engineer who designed the first insulin pump prototype, and knew the next step in my career was to pursue mechanical engineering.

     actions: []
     media:
       type: ImageBlock